JackAdams/meteor-transactions/README.md

 	meteor remove babrahams:transactions
 	```

-	This removes this packages as a top-level dependency and keeps it out of your `meteor list` results.
+	This removes this package as a top-level dependency and keeps it out of your `meteor list` results.
 This could be achieved more quickly by changing `babrahams:transactions` to `babrahams:undo-redo` in your `.meteor/packages` file.

 3. The API is unchanged.